Barclays earnings hit by sharp fall in investment bank

 Some analysts said the first-quarter results showed Jenkins faces a tough task in taking a hard line on costs, while also preventing an exodus of U.S. staff and a fall in revenue.
 The bank raised 2013 bonuses despite a fall in profits, prompting a backlash from shareholders.

-Barclays shares backtracked from last week's two-month high to be down 4.4 percent by 7:00 am (1100 GMT), reflecting investors' concerns that the bank has a lot to do and that its reorganization looks tardy compared with rivals such as UBS AG UBSN.VX, which has already overhauled its business to focus on its private bank and bolster earnings.
+Barclays shares backtracked from last week's two-month high to be down 4.4 percent by 1200 BST, reflecting investors' concerns that the bank has a lot to do and that its reorganisation looks tardy compared with rivals such as UBS AG, which has already overhauled its business to focus on its private bank and bolster earnings.

 Swiss-based UBS said on Tuesday it would further revamp its corporate structure to ensure it can be broken up more easily in a crisis, cutting the amount of money it must set aside for potential losses and allowing it to pay shareholders a special dividend.